Balancingrock/classic-jekyll-theme/README.md

 - Added support for custom column settings & content on a page by page basis.

+Release 1.7.1

+- Fixed a problem in the `_includes/widgets/recent-posts.html`.

 ## Upgrade information

 ### from 0.2.6 to 1.0.0